fusion809/platformio-atom-ide-terminal/README.md

 `terminal-fusion` stays in the bottom of your editor while you work.

 Click on a status icon to toggle that terminal (or ``ctrl-` ``).
 Right click the status icon for a list of available commands.
-From the right-click menu you can color code the status icon as well as hide or close the terminal instance.
+From the right-click menu you can colour code the status icon as well as hide or close the terminal instance.

 ### Terminal
 You can open the last active terminal with the `terminal-fusion:toggle` command (Default:`` ctrl-` ``).
 If no terminal instances are available, then a new one will be created.
 The same toggle command is used to hide the currently active terminal.